 Location: Lamu Archipelago

 Filled with history, intriguing architecture, donkeys chilling around, narrow streets and vibrant culture, beautiful beaches, Lamu Island offers a tranquil atmosphere for its visitors.
 It was founded in the 14th century which makes it one of the oldest and best-preserved Swahili settlement in East Africa.
 Arab, Chinese and Indian effects mix in together.
 In 1960, hippies hailed Lamu as Africa’s Kathmandu!
 Its remoteness calls for curious souls.
 “Pole pole” meaning “Slow down” in Swahili can be felt everywhere on the island.
 What is it with islands and this chillness?
 We will never know until we live on one.
 Kenya’s Lamu is one of the most storied corners of the earth, and one of the most clicked.
 Forgetting your camera behind would be a lifetime mistake!

 Location: Rift Valley

 We mentioned a bunch of spots but every corner of Kenya is Instagrammable.
 It also depends on how you see and understand your surroundings.
-Sometimes where many people think uninteresting might come up as an interesting shot from your perspective.
-Well… It’s true some places have mind-blowing material, but beauty is also in the eye of the beholder!
+It all comes down to perspective – what might be dull and boring for one person can be utterly sublime to you.
+Well… it’s true some places have mind-blowing material, but beauty is also in the eye of the beholder!

-Simply dive into the moment and let your camera lead you to the most beautiful corners of the world.
-Let your camera be your companion, your guide when you are chasing after great moments.
+Simply dive into the moment and let your camera lead you to the most beautiful corners of the Kenya.
+Let your camera be your companion and your guide when you are chasing after great moments.
 The result?
 The result is amazing stories, memories and Instagrams photos to share!